 It’s the second month since they left Egypt and the people are complaining.
 They are complaining against Moses and Aaron, but Moses points out to them that they are actually complaining against the Lord.

 The people are saying they wished they had died along with the Egyptians in the plagues.

 What fools we humans can be!

 God tells Moses about the bread He will send from heaven, but also that it will be a test.
 He will send it for six days.
-They are to gather six days and not leave any leftover and on the sixth day they are to gather double and leave half for the next day because on the seventh day they will rest like the Lord.
+They are to gather six days and not leave any leftovers and on the sixth day, they are to gather double and leave half for the next day, because on the seventh day they will rest like the Lord.